mixpanel/docs/pages/docs/pricing/billing.md

 ## Billing & Payment

-Mixpanel runs on a subscription service in which your card is charged at the beginning of every month or every year (depending on the plan you’ve purchased) to cover reporting services for that period of time.
+Mixpanel runs on a subscription service in which your card is charged at the beginning of every month or every year (depending on the plan you've purchased) to cover reporting services for that period of time.

-- For example, if you sign up for the monthly Growth plan, you’ll be charged $24 each month at the beginning of the month.
+- For example, if you sign up for the monthly Growth plan, you'll be charged $24 each month at the beginning of the month.
-- If you sign up for the annual Growth plan, you’ll be charged upfront $199 for the entire year.
+- If you sign up for the annual Growth plan, you'll be charged upfront $199 for the entire year.

 ### Update Billing Information

-If you’re an organization members with Billing permission (Billing Admins and Owners), you can update billing information by:
+If you're an organization members with Billing permission (Billing Admins and Owners), you can update billing information by:

 1. Click on the gear in the upper right corner of Mixpanel, and select your organization under ORGANIZATION SETTINGS.
 2. Click on Plan Details & Billing > Manage Billing & Payment.